JacobGroover/Ogre-Next-Pbs-Engine/README.md

 - Install wxWidgets Version 3.2.8 from https://wxwidgets.org/downloads/ (Anywhere you set the environment variable should work after it is installed, but the project expects it to be installed directly in the default location at C:\wxWidgets)

-- (OPTIONAL: for ogre-next engine scripts if you want to play around with them) Install python 3.11 https://www.python.org/downloads/ (or use chocolatey or whatever method you prefer, but newer than 3.11 is not recommended, as some packages may have additional dependency issues later in development)
+- Install python 3.11 (For shaderc needed to compile shaders for ogre-next engine and for ogre-next scripts if you want to play around with them) https://www.python.org/downloads/ (or use chocolatey or whatever method you prefer, but newer than 3.11 is not recommended, as some packages may have additional dependency issues with later versions)

 - (OPTIONAL: To allow the option to run the rendering engine using the Vulkan RenderSystem.
-You will still be able to run it with D3D11 and/or OpenGL 3+ on Windows if you do not install this) Install Vulkan SDK https://vulkan.lunarg.com/
+You will still be able to run it with D3D11 and/or OpenGL 3+ on Windows if you do not install this) Install Vulkan SDK from the LunarG website https://vulkan.lunarg.com/

 - Navigate to the root directory of a drive (close to root helps with shaderc file path length limitations later, good results cannot be guaranteed if you place the project elsewhere)